 If you are dog people like us, you know that a dog can bring love and happiness to your life that is hard to experience with any other pet.
 I know cat people may argue this differently, but dog people understand.
 If you have never had a dog, or only had a dog when you were younger, and if you going to be choosing a dog for your new family, there are a few things you need to understand.
 You have to choose a dog that would fit with your personality and your family’s personality, as well as your surroundings.
-If you are living in an apartment the dog you would choose will be far different from one that you would have if you were living on a farm.
+If you are living in apartments for rent in lowell ma, the dog you would choose will be far different from one that you would have if you were living on a farm.
 Some dogs need a lot of exercises and some dogs don’t, some dogs need a lot of attention and some dogs don’t, some dogs don’t mind being left alone but some dogs definitely do.
 We had a lovely Akita that didn’t like being left alone chew through a $2,000 leather sofa like it was a chew toy while we were away, so lesson learned.
 You are adding this dog as a member of your family, so don’t just say wow that’s cute, pointing finger, and move on.
 This is a lifetime responsibility, so you need to choose wisely what you get.
 Here are a few things to think about.

 Big is not always best, and neither is small